Steve-Fenton/stevefenton.co.uk/src/pages/blog/2013/02/include-javascript-and-typescript-tests-in-visual-studio.md

 ### Reference Your Scripts

-In my test project, I created a folder named “ReferencedScripts” and referenced the scripts from the project being tested (add existing item &gt; add as link).
+In my test project, I created a folder named “ReferencedScripts” and referenced the scripts from the project being tested (add existing item > add as link).
 Set the file to copy to the output folder.

 In my case, I’m referencing the following: